So! You’re traveling around Australia and you want to get from A to B. These are your choices:

 Take rests.
 “Revive survive.”
 You’ll see these signs everywhere, but it’s for real.
 Just listen to it, because the landscape is boring and music and coffee can only take you so far.
 Be careful my friends!

-ALSO… Don’t drink, even on these lonely roads, Garrett had a blow test just outside Alice Springs.
+ALSO… Don’t drink, even on these lonely roads.
+Garrett had to stop at a DUI checkpoint just outside Alice Springs in the middle of the day.
 They pulled over everyone.

 - Yep, it really is boring ass landscape.
 There’s nothing.
 Like, literally nothing to look at.
 (On our route.)